-“One thing I always tell people is that as with any language, it’s a good idea to practice speaking or at least get your mouth moving as early as you can.
+“One thing I tell people is that as with any language, it’s good practice speaking or at least get your mouth moving as early as you can.
 This is doubly so with Mandarin”

 Olly gives us some expert tips on how to improve our Chinese listening skills: